Operation Iraqi Freedom FAQ

 I thought it was prudent for the president to go to the U.N. and for the U.N. to say you got to let these inspectors in, and this time if you don't cooperate the penalty could be regime change ...
 I mean, we're all more sensitive to any possible stocks of chemical and biological weapons ... it is incontestable that on the day I left office, there were unaccounted for stocks of biological and chemical weapons.
 (CNN, July 3, 2003)and

-Noting that Bush had to be "reeling" in the wake of the attacks of September 11, 2001, Clinton said Bush's first priority [see Presidential Decision Directive/NSC-39 (1995)] was to keep al Qaeda and other terrorist networks from obtaining "chemical and biological weapons or small amounts of fissile material."This Duelfer Report finding illustrates the "grave and gathering" danger of the broken 'containment':
+Noting that Bush had to be "reeling" in the wake of the attacks of September 11, 2001, Clinton said Bush's first priority was to keep al Qaeda and other terrorist networks from obtaining "chemical and biological weapons or small amounts of fissile material."These Duelfer Report findings illustrate the threat posed by the broken 'containment':

 "That's why I supported the Iraq thing.
 There was a lot of stuff unaccounted for," Clinton said in reference to Iraq and the fact that U.N. weapons inspectors left the country in 1998.